initialcommit-com/git-sim/README.md

 This default ("core") install includes the deterministic pre-flight engine and text commit graph, the static image simulation (drawn with [skia](https://skia.org), no Manim needed), the [MCP server](docs/mcp.md) and the pre-flight hook for AI coding agents.
 See [Installation](#installation) for the other tiers.

 Using an AI coding agent?
-Wire git-sim into it with one command — it detects Claude Code, Codex CLI, Cursor, GitHub Copilot CLI, Gemini CLI and VS Code and writes the hook and MCP entries into each one's config (see [docs/mcp.md](docs/mcp.md)):
+Wire git-sim into it with one command — it detects Claude Code, Codex CLI, Cursor, GitHub Copilot CLI, Gemini CLI and VS Code and writes the hook and MCP entries into each one's config, and gives Windsurf, Cline, Roo Code, Amazon Q Developer CLI and Claude Desktop the MCP server (see [docs/mcp.md](docs/mcp.md)):

 ```console
 $ git-sim install
 ```

+Prefer to stay in `git`? `git sim rebase main` already works (git runs any `git-<name>` program), and `git-sim aliases` adds `git preflight` and `git live`.
+Recipes for lazygit and tig are in [docs/shell.md](docs/shell.md).

 2) Optional — for animated video output (`--animate`), install the `extras` tier, which adds Manim.
 Manim needs FFmpeg and other system packages; follow the Manim installation guide for your OS / environment first:
     - [Install Manim on Windows](https://docs.manim.community/en/stable/installation/windows.html)